Roll20/roll20-character-sheets/README.md

 ##APIs Cannot Be Required By Default##

 API companions are a welcome supplement for a character sheets but sheets are expected to have basic functionality without an API.
-Sheets on the approved.yaml are available to be used at all subscriptions levels on Roll20 yet APIs access is only available to Pro members, for this reason sheets are expected to be able to usable without a requiring a companion API.
+This is to ensure accessible & functionality to community members at all of subscription levels.

 ##Don't Use Reserved HTML##